 Train travel in Spain

-High-speed Spain: An S103 AVE about to leave Madrid Atocha for Barcelona, now taking just 2h30
+High-speed Spain: An AVE S103 about to leave Madrid Atocha for Barcelona, taking just 2h30

 Buy train tickets for Spain